Bob Thompson (painter)

 Bob Thompson (June 26, 1937 – May 30, 1966) was an African-American figurative painter known for his bold and colorful canvases, whose compositions were influenced by the Old Masters.
 His art has also been described as synthesizing Baroque and Renaissance masterpieces with the jazz-influenced Abstract Expressionist movement.

 He was prolific in his eight-year career, producing more than 1,000 works before his death in Rome in 1966.
 The Whitney Museum mounted a retrospective of his work in 1998.
 He also has works in numerous private and public collections throughout the United States.

-Early life and education
+Early life

+Robert Louis Thompson was born in Louisville, Kentucky, into a middle-class family, the youngest of three children.
+He had two older sisters, Cecile and Phyllis.
+His mother was a school teacher, his father owned a start-up dry cleaning business.

+Shortly after he was born, the family moved to Elizabethtown, Kentucky, where his father worked for a dry-cleaning business, eventually opening his own business.
+Thompson's father discouraged him from associating with lower-income black families.
+As a result, both he and his two sisters grew up relatively socially isolated.

+His father, who had expanded his dry-cleaning business to a second location, died when his delivery truck he was driving crashed.
+Thompson, just 13, returned to Louisville to live with his older sister, Cecile, and her husband, who exposed him to art and jazz.

-Robert Louis Thompson was born and raised in Louisville, Kentucky.
-His father died in a car crash when he was 13, and Thompson lived with relatives who exposed him to art and jazz.
-He was briefly a pre-med student at Boston University (1955–56) but dropped out and returned to the University of Louisville (1957–58), where he studied painting under German expressionist artist Ulfert Wilke, American surrealist painter Mary Spencer Nay, and Charles Crodel.
+Thompson became a pre-med student at Boston University (1955–56), but dropped out after a semester and returned to the University of Louisville (1957–58), where he studied painting.
+Among his instructors were German expressionist artist Ulfert Wilke, American surrealist painter Mary Spencer Nay, and German painter and stained glass maker Charles Crodel, who was a visiting professor at the time.
+Especially influential were the two courses Thompson took with Dario Covi that included Renaissance art and the life drawing class he took with Eugene Leake.

+In 1958, Nay suggested that Thompson spend the summer in the Cape Cod artists' community in Provincetown, MA.
+While there, Thompson studied at the Seong Moy Art School and met the multimedia artist Red Grooms and the painter, Dodie Müller, the widow of Jan Müller whose figurative and expressionist paintings Thompson admired.

+Thompson married Carol Plenda in December 1960.
+She supported his talent and tried to work through several problems throughout their marriage, mostly Thompson's drug use.